joncooknmsu/IglooScore/README.md

 ## CS 581 Assignment 3 Testing Portion

-This assignment involves using JUnit 4 to perform automated unit testing on some classes.
+This assignment involves using JUnit 5 to perform automated unit testing on some classes.

-JUnit 4 is available at https://junit.org/junit4/
-Note that JUnit 5 is NOT compatible with JUnit 4.

-In Java 4 you typically need both the "junit" jarfile and the "hamcrest" jarfile (which has some helper classes).
-Do NOT put them in your CS581 workspace and definitely do NOT commit them into the course repository!
+JUnit 5 is available at https://junit.org/junit5/ and then use the "Platform v1.8.2" link.
+Then download the junit-platform-console-standalone-1.8.2.jar file.
+Do NOT put it in your CS581 workspace and definitely do NOT commit them into the course repository!

 From the JUnit home page, click on "Getting Started" in the